near-examples/collection-examples-rs/README.md

 2) Store your access keys locally

-    To store your access keys locally, run:
+    If you do not already have keys stored locally, run:

     ```bash
     near login
     ```

     You will be redirected to [NEAR `testnet` wallet](https://wallet.testnet.near.org/) to authorize `near cli`.
-Once permission is granted, you will have a full access key stored as a `.json` file in `.near-credentials`.
-This folder is located in the root of your HOME directory. (~/.near-credentials for Mac / Linux)
+Once permission is granted, you will have a full access key stored as a `.json` file in `~/.near-credentials`. _For non macOS / Linux users, this "hidden" folder is located in the root of your HOME directory.

 3) Update `contractName` in `.utils.js`

-    Navigate to `services/utils.js` and replace the value for `contractName` to that of the accountId you just stored a full access key for.
+    Navigate to `services/utils.js` and replace the value for `contractName` to that of the `accountId` you have stored locally.

 4) Create a subaccount to deploy a smart contract to

-    For this example we will create a subaccount that we can deploy this example smart contract to.
-This repo contains a script that allows us to delete and re-create this sub account to reset data already stored in the contract.
+    For this example we will create a subaccount that we can deploy a smart contract to.
+This repo contains a script that allows us to delete and recreate this sub account to reset _all_ of the data already stored in the contract.

     To create this subaccount run: